jakzo/SlzMods/projects/Boneworks/BoneworksPerformance/README.md

 The mod records OpenVR poses on a background thread.
 Each physics tick receives the HMD position that belongs to that point in time, interpolated from the recorded history.
-Jump-button edges use that same clock.
-Hand position and rotation, HMD rotation, triggers, thumbsticks, and all other buttons remain live.
+Jump-button edges and slow-motion clicks use that same clock.
+The background sampler preserves both clicks of a fast slow-motion double-click even when no rendered frame occurs between them.
+Hand position and rotation, HMD rotation, triggers, thumbsticks, and other buttons remain live.

 In the original game multiple physics ticks would be processed one after another in quick succession during dropped frames before rendering and would use the